csiew/website/content/posts/20230104-frontend-adventures.md

 What comes next in my frontend adventures is still somewhat in the air.
 I've been looking into [module federation](https://medium.com/@vueshenzhen/a-brief-introduction-of-vite-plugin-federation-9e998b2e43b) recently (this was going to be a part of the original post I was going to write) for my own rather-large personal project.
 I've pulled off another _Brioche_, in that I extracted the components from my personal website and turned them into a new component library.
 However this time I don't plan on turning this into a Brioche v0.2.

 Til next time.

+**_EDIT (06/01/2023):_** I've since extended my personal site to include a CMS to update and/or publish new posts.
+This update was written in it!

+**_EDIT (17/03/2023):_** I decided to start scaling back the CMS features for my site.
+It won't go to waste as I'm migrating the CMS to another side project.
+I'll be reverting to statically-generated content for now.